 Supervisor: Director of the FoodSource Hotline

-• Input all relevant call data accurately into the FoodSource Hotline database.
+Input all relevant call data accurately into the FoodSource Hotline Salesforce database.

 There are innumerable ways to learn, grow, and excel professionally.
 We know people gain skills through a variety of professional, personal, educational, and volunteer experiences.
 We respect this when we review applications and take a broad look at the experience of each applicant.
 We want to get to know you and the unique strengths you will bring to the work.
 That said, we are most likely to be interested in your candidacy if you can demonstrate the majority of the qualifications and experiences listed below.

-Review of applications will begin August 26th and continue until the position is filled.
+Review of applications is rolling and will continue until the position is filled.